Marshrutka/mqtranslate-separate-comments/readme.txt

 * Automatic language setting for new comments.
 * Manual setting of a comment's language through the admin.
 * Bulk setting of comment's language from the Edit Comments dashboard section(using AJAX).
-* Fixed qTranslate issue of not returning the commenter to the correct language.
+* Fixed mqTranslate issue of not returning the commenter to the correct language.